anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 of nova instances.
 When instances are spawned, they are mapped to flavors which define the available hardware configuration for them.
-For simplicity, operators may create named flavors specifying both the sizing and the
+For simplicity, operators may create named flavors specifying both the sizing and the "Software and Hardware Profile Configurations" :cite:p:`refmodel`.
-:doc:`software and hardware profile configurations <ref_model:chapters/chapter05>`.

 Underlying Resources
 --------------------